 - Qi,0 is the quantity of the individual item at the base period.

-Do not be confused by the mathematical notations!
-The numerator is simply the total expenditures for all items at the observation period using base quantities, and the denominator is the total expenditures for all items at the base period use base quantities.
+Do not be confused by the mathematical notations.
+The numerator is simply the total expenditures for all items at the observation period using base quantities, and the denominator is the total expenditures for all items at the base period using base quantities.
 Therefore, the Laspeyres Price Index can be more easily understood when rewritten as follows: